 CNCBLB organisational structure

 The organisational structure within the Branch has been designed to align itself to the TLOD.
 As a result, other than the reporting lines into the President from across the senior team, all other teams are placed within a single line of defence.
-For example, no staff involved in second line activities (other than the CRO) reports to managers outside the second line.
 This ensures alignment of functional objectives and that potential conflicts of interest are avoided.

 Branch Organisational Structure